valkey-io/valkey-doc/topics/atomic-slot-migration.md

 description: Overview of atomic slot migration
 ---

-In [Valkey Cluster](cluster-spec.md), you can use a process known as slot migration to scale Valkey clusters in or out.
+In [Valkey Cluster](cluster-spec.md), you can use a process known as slot migration to scale your cluster in or out.
 During slot migration, one or more of the 16384 hash slots are moved from a source node to a target node.
-Valkey 9.0 introduces a new option for migrating hash slots known as atomic slot migration.
+Valkey 9.0 introduces a new option for migrating hash slots known as **atomic slot migration**.

 ## Performing an atomic slot migration using `CLUSTER MIGRATESLOTS`

-Valkey 9.0 does not get rid of the existing slot migration option, but it does introduce atomic slot migration as a second option.
+Valkey 9.0 does not get rid of the legacy slot migration option, but it does introduce atomic slot migration as a second option.
 To perform an atomic slot migration, an operator performs the following steps: